cognitory/reagent-dataviz-tutorial/NOTES.md

   - components are functions (vs usually classes in js)

-  - "shouldComponentUpdate" taken care for us
+  - `shouldComponentUpdate` taken care for us
   - rarely make use of component lifecycle functions
   - don't use React's state

+In Clojure + Reagent:

 ```clojure
 (def widgets